A Variance-Based Analysis of Sample Complexity for Grid Coverage: Preliminaries and Main Results

 Assuming that the sample points are uniformly distributed in $[0,1]^d$, the probability that a particular subcube $i$ is covered by a single sample is $p_s = 1/\tilde{C}$.
 Let $Y_i$ denote the indicator variable that subcube $i$ is not covered after $M$ samples:

 The total number of uncovered subcubes $Z$ can be expressed as:

-The following core assumptions underpin this study: \begin{enumerate} \item The sample points are independently and identically distributed (i.i.d.), following a uniform distribution on $[0,1]^d$. \item The space $[0,1]^d$ can be divided into $\tilde{C}$ equal volume subcubes. \item The probability of a single sampling covering any subcube is equal, that is, $p_s = 1/\tilde{C}$. \end{enumerate}
+The following conditions define the problem setting: \begin{enumerate} \item The sample points are independently and identically distributed (i.i.d.), following a uniform distribution on $[0,1]^d$. \item The space $[0,1]^d$ can be divided into $\tilde{C}$ equal volume subcubes. \item The probability of a single sampling covering any subcube is equal, that is, $p_s = 1/\tilde{C}$. \end{enumerate}